 Refereed Journal Article: Journal article that has gone through a review process conducted by experts prior to publication.

 Research Database: Searchable collection of articles and article citations from newspapers, magazines, scholarly journals, and trade publications.
-A frequently used research database available through ASU Libraries is Academic Search Premier.
+A frequently used research database available through ASU Library is Academic Search Premier.

 Reserves: Materials set aside by an instructor for use during the semester.
 May also include heavily used items with broad interest such as citation manuals.
 Ask at the Information Desk.